PSHE / RSE

 Dreams and Goals

-RSE and health education complements several national curriculum subjects – science, PE and computing.
+Relationships and Sex Education (RSE) complements several national curriculum subjects e.g. science, PE and computing.
 As a school we will draw links between the subjects and integrate teaching where appropriate.
 There continues to be no right of withdrawal from any part of the national curriculum.
 Therefore, the RSE curriculum and health education complements the whole school approach to wellbeing and health.

 In Early Years the children, through on-going personal, social and emotional development in accordance to the EYFS framework, learn the skills to form relationships and think about their relationships with others.